INDIAN SUPERFOODS, by Rujuta Diwekar.

 She goes back to the times of our grandmothers and how they incorporated seasonal fruits/vegetables in their everyday diet to stay healthy.

-How and why they insisted on avoiding certain foods in certain seasons as these harm not only our health, but also that of the Universe!
+How and why they insisted on avoiding certain foods in certain seasons as these harms not only our health but also that of the Universe!

 She has beautifully explained how, according to Ayurveda, one should not eat food that disturbs our personal constitution as well as one that disturbs the constitution of the Universe–a principle based on the understanding that what can cause harm to the human being, can also cause harm to the entire Creation.

 She has also given tips on how and when to incorporate these superfoods in our diet; ways in which these foods are used to manufacture snacks, health foods etc to be consumed by people when they need those nutrients the most.